 Ethiopia and Uganda together account for 62% of the coffee produced in sub-Saharan Africa.
 They have the best-tasting coffee in Africa due to the ideal climatic conditions and high altitudes.

 Ethiopian coffee has a rich and complex taste, which is notably bright and fruity.
 It also has an intense aroma, which is very appealing to the senses.
-Therefore, if you have not yet tried Ethiopian coffee, our recommendations above will help you understand the hype behind this particular variety.
+Therefore, if you have not yet tried Ethiopian coffee, my recommendations above will help you understand the hype behind this particular variety.